budak7273/ArmorModules/README.md

 If you're interested in making your own modules or recipes for these modules, both this mod and the base PowerSuit mod are open source.
 Feel free to check out the source code or contact either Nog or I via the Satisfactory Modding Discord for more info.

+# Special Thanks

+Please let me know if I forgot to add you to this list.

+- **Nog** for writing the PowerSuit mod and working with me to debug it and the modules mod.
+- **Random Gamer** and **TotalXclipse** for making mod spotlights.
+- **Panakotta** for the examples of ADA Messages and the BP code to send them to players.
+- **Reika**, **K14M**, **ko5o01gg AKA Dakotka**, **StromE**, and **WillLMR** for testing and balance feedback.
+- **TwoTwoEleven** for help debugging the in-game mod icon.

 # Updates and Patch Notes

 I am quite a busy person, and it may take me a while to update the mod if it breaks.
-Please be patient when the game updates and please report any issues you encounter on the Discord or similar.
+Please be patient when the game updates and please report any issues you encounter on the Discord or GitHub.
+Feel free to contact me on Discord with any questions, suggestions, or comments you may have.

 ## Past Patch Notes